 It’s important that we don’t understate how the vast majority of car shoppers need to understand if they can afford their vehicle of interest in a meaningful and relevant way prior to contacting a dealership.

 Your modern retailing experience is positioned to facilitate the Numbers Presentation in the Digital Road to the Sale process.
 Giving your customers the ability to be in control of the experience, and manipulate the terms and numbers to their liking is critical to converting shoppers into buyers.

 STEP 7: F & I

 Also, take advantage of the opportunity to make your F&I products available as upgrades within your modern retailing solution.
 Giving customers the ability to discover what those additional warranties and coverages are, why they’re important, and how for just a few dollars more a month they can add valuable layers of protection to their vehicle, provides the affordability transparency that shoppers want.

 STEP 8: DELIVERY

-When it comes time to finalize purchase and take delivery, there are a there are going to be a few docs that require a wet signature, so the digital version of this step would be allowing your customers to schedule a convenient at-home delivery experience.
+When it comes time to finalize purchase and take delivery, there are going to be a few docs that require a wet signature, so the digital version of this step would be allowing your customers to schedule a convenient at-home delivery experience.

 Remember, the goal of a modern retailing experience isn’t just to “get a lead”, it’s to make your entire digital platform more transactional.
 Recent consumer sentiment is also showing that this is exactly the type of experience they want when buying a car.